 What is the status of workers engaged on casual or zero hours contracts?

-The fact that an individual is said to be engaged on a casual or zero hours contract does not determine his or her employment status.
+The fact that an individual is said to be engaged on a casual or zero hours contract does not determine their employment status.
 Whether or not an individual is an employee, a worker or neither will depend on the reality of the nature of the relationship and, in particular, whether or not there is mutuality of obligation between the parties.

 The terms "casual contract" and "zero hours contract" are often used interchangeably by employers and there is a large degree of crossover between the two types of contract.